 It is vital to realise and appreciate that an employee may never be as passionate as you (it’s your business, after all) but they still need to buy into your passion and be easily excited by what you’re doing.

-2. Do they must buy into your company vision?
+2. They must buy into your company vision

 They need to believe in your products and/or service offering.
 They have got to firmly believe that what you are offering your customers is providing value for money as well as solving a problem.
 You can’t expect to get 100% out of a new team member if they don’t honestly feel your tea bags are really rather special/different / good quality/value for money (delete as appropriate).